metoppv/improver/doc/source/extended_documentation/precipitation_type/precipitation_duration.rst

 7. Create a target array into which data will be placed.
 Note that if the number of percentiles being generated were as large as the number of realizations, we might not be doing much to reduce the memory with this approach.
 8. Slice the data over the realization coordinate.
 We are therefore working with arrays with dimensions (threshold, time, y, x).
 9. Realize the data by touching it, `cube.data`.
 This is done to reduce the amount of lazy loading of the data when we further subset it.
 Without this step the lazy loading and cleaning up of data takes much longer, making the plugin far too slow.
 10. Loop over the different combinations of rate and accumulation thresholds.
-The inputs show be binary probabilities, so we multiply them together to determine if a given location at a given time may be classified as precipitating by exceeding the rate and accumulation thresholds.
+The inputs are binary probabilities, so we multiply them together to determine if a given location at a given time may be classified as precipitating by exceeding the rate and accumulation thresholds.
 11. We sum over the time coordinate to get the total number of periods at each location that have been classified as precipitating.
 12. As we are working with discrete periods we know all the values (number of periods) that could be returned by the sum over time.
 We use an array that has as one of its dimensions a length equal to this set of potential values.
 For each threshold combination and location we then add 1 into an array at an index in this dimension that corresponds to the value (number of periods) that was calculated.
 For example if a 24-hour period is being constructed from 3-hour period inputs, the possible values are between 0 (no periods classified) and 8 (all periods classified).